+• Use of Schoolcomms system to send

+regular emails and text messages as

+needed

-- Use of Schoolcomms system to send regular emails and text messages as needed - School website updated regularly with whole school and class information and celebration of successes - School Facebook page & Twitter account, with regular updates for parents of events & pupils achievements - Active PTA Committee communicate via email and Facebook - Parental questionnaire issued upon entry of all Reception children - Parents given access to EYFS i-Track Online system, which is interactive so that parents can contribute photos & any other information
+- School website updated regularly with whole school and class information and celebration of successes - School Facebook page & Twitter account, with regular updates for parents of events & pupils' achievements - Active PTA Committee communicate via email and Facebook - Parental questionnaire issued upon entry of all Reception children - EYFS use online platform Seesaw to both communicate with parents and keep online learning journey. - EYFS parents invites to support class events, including welly walks and to help out in class on a regular basis.